olivia-ai/olivia/README.md

 ### Financial Contributors
 Become a financial contributor and help Olivia growth.

-Contribute on the GitHub page on [hugolgst](https://github.com/sponsors/hugolgst) ❤️
+Contribute on the GitHub page of [hugolgst](https://github.com/sponsors/hugolgst) ❤️

 ## License